Goodreads Giveaway: Win 1 of 50 free Kindle copiesEnter now

 Key Takeaways

-• 1 You typically have only 10-25 days from receiving a notice to the public hearing
+• 1 You have 10-25 days from notice to hearing - act fast

-• 2 Data centers often appear as "information services facility" or "technology campus"
+• 2 Data centers hide behind terms like "technology campus" or "information services facility"

-• 4 Community opposition has blocked or delayed over $64 billion in data center projects
+• 3 Community opposition has blocked $64+ billion in data center projects

 10-25